CsabaDu/CsabaDu.DynamicTestData.Core/README.md

   - **Factory**:
 	*TestDataFactory.cs*

+**When to use**:
-**Purpose**: provide the smallest possible dependency surface for library authors, adapters and implementers who only need contracts and DTOs.
+- Implementing framework adapters or conversion strategies that only need contracts and DTOs
+- Authoring manual `IEnumerable<object[]>` producers that require extra metadata (display names, expected/throw semantics) without pulling runtime rows/holders
+- Keeping a minimal dependency footprint in libraries and tools

+**Dependencies**: none

 ---